regiellis/civitai-models-cli/README.md

 - **Simplified Removals**: Easily remove unnecessary models from local storage to keep things tidy.

-- **Summarized Descriptions**: Get concise summaries of specific models by using Ollama's API for enhanced understanding.
+- **Summarized Descriptions**: Get summaries of specific models by using Ollama's API for enhanced understanding.

 ## Installation